Skip to content

 php artisan lattice:typescript

-This augments ColumnProps in @lattice-php/lattice:
+This augments ColumnProps in @lattice-php/core:

-declare module "@lattice-php/lattice" {
+declare module "@lattice-php/core" {

 interface ColumnProps {